Q. Why Does my skin get irritated in the summer?

 Nubian Heritage African Black Bar Soap features palm ash that creates a charcoal-like effect to gently draw out skin impurities from sensitive skin.
 It’s been used for centuries in Africa to treat eczema and problematic skin.
 A personal favorite!

-All Good Coconut Body Lotion features cooling coconut and calming calendula for non-greasy, all-over hydration.
+All Good Lavender Body Lotion features rejuvenating lavender and calming calendula for non-greasy, all-over hydration.
 Tip: For inflamed areas, use All Good Goop, an effective multi-purpose healing balm that can even be used on chapped lips.